great-expectations/great_expectations/docs/terms/profiler.md

 In the above example, imagine your table of Sales has twenty columns, of which five are numeric:
 * Your **DomainBuilder** would inspect all twenty columns, and then yield a list of the five numeric columns
 * You would specify two **ParameterBuilders**: one which gets the min of a column, and one which gets a max.
-Your Profiler would loop over the Domain (or column) list built by the **DomainBuilder** and use the two ParameterBuilders to get the min and max for each column.
+Your Profiler would loop over the Domain (or column) list built by the **DomainBuilder** and use the two `ParameterBuilders` to get the min and max for each column.
-* Then the Profiler loops over Domains built by the DomainBuilder and uses the **ExpectationConfigurationBuilders** to add a `expect_column_values_to_between` column for each of these Domains, where the `min_value` and `max_value` are the values that we got in the ParameterBuilders.
+* Then the Profiler loops over Domains built by the `DomainBuilder` and uses the **ExpectationConfigurationBuilders** to add a `expect_column_values_to_between` column for each of these Domains, where the `min_value` and `max_value` are the values that we got in the `ParameterBuilders`.

-In addition to Rules, a rule-based profiler enables you to specify **Variables**, which are global and can be used in any of the Rules.
-For instance, you may want to reference the same BatchRequest or the same tolerance in multiple Rules, and declaring these as Variables will enable you to do so.
+In addition to Rules, a Rule-Based Profiler enables you to specify **Variables**, which are global and can be used in any of the Rules.
+For instance, you may want to reference the same `BatchRequest` or the same tolerance in multiple Rules, and declaring these as Variables will enable you to do so.

 Below is an example configuration based on this discussion: